 - finding healthy desserts.
 Were those two words in the same sentence?
 Healthy and dessert?

-To tell you the truth, there’s not a lot of desserts out there I would consider healthy, or even remotely allowed for someone on a restricted (but VERY healthy) diet like the candida diet.
-My good friend Sarah and I put together a cookbook just for that purpose!
+To tell you the truth, there’s not a lot of desserts out there I would consider healthy, or even remotely allowed for someone on a candida diet.
+My good friend Sarah and I put together a cookbook for that very reason!

 I’m sharing this recipe for a dear reader who shared with me her personal story/struggle with candida.
 Toward the end of her email she nearly broke my heart by saying,“after I seen your recipe on Ice Cream, I wanted to cry.
 LOL – I know it might seem odd but I just wanted to thank you for giving me hope.”

 I can so easily remember that same thrill!
 To find a recipe that’s allowed, delicious, and healthy is like finding a needle in a haystack.
 So, S.H., these little gems are for you!